Tribe Price Tops $0.37 (TRIBE)

-Tribe (TRIBE) traded 34.4% higher against the dollar during the 1-day period ending at 9:00 AM ET on February 8th.
-Tribe has a total market cap of $199.40 million and approximately $498,122.83 worth of Tribe was traded on exchanges in the last 24 hours.
-One Tribe token can now be bought for $0.37 or 0.00000827 BTC on popular exchanges.
-In the last week, Tribe has traded 22.5% higher against the dollar.
+Tribe (TRIBE) traded up 46.7% against the US dollar during the 24 hour period ending at 7:00 AM ET on February 11th.
+During the last week, Tribe has traded up 25.4% against the US dollar.
+Tribe has a market capitalization of $195.71 million and $516,025.27 worth of Tribe was traded on exchanges in the last 24 hours.
+One Tribe token can currently be purchased for $0.37 or 0.00000758 BTC on popular cryptocurrency exchanges.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.